-Jobs are made up of multiple processes though most jobs will only have a single process.
+Jobs can made up of multiple processes though most jobs will only have a single process.
 Processes are isolated from one another and can have independent performance restrictions imposed upon them but processes do share portions of the filesystem.
 Processes are always collocated on the same machine as each other.

 Due to how common the case of a single process per job is you can generally

 omit the process argument from many of the